prcutler/awesome-macropad/README.md

 To the extent possible under law, the authors have waived all copyright and related or neighbouring rights to this work.

-Last updated: November 24, 2021
+Last updated: December 2, 2021